tytydraco/yessleep/out/When_I_was_eight_I_was_friends_with_the_fairies_in_my_yard_But_then_they_started_to_go_missing.md

 I tried to protest, tried to free Jude’s brother.

-Ross shoved me into the wall, my head smacking against concrete.
+Ross shoved me into the wall.

-Stars danced in my eyes, a dull pain pounding at the back of my head.

-He reminded me of Dad.

 “If you *touch* them,” he spat, “I will fucking *kill* you.”